Mukesh39/Mukesh39/README.md

 - 👋 Hi, I’m @Mukesh39
 - 👀 I’m interested in ...FrontEnd development
 - 🌱 I’m currently Good at various FrontEnd skills like
-- 💞️ I’m looking to collaborate on ...specially those Projects which really impacts the life of Many people around the worldexample Like facebook and Instagram
+- 💞️ I’m looking to collaborate on ...specially those Projects which really impacts the life of Many people around the world example Like facebook and Instagram

 <!---
 Mukesh39/Mukesh39 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.